AI genuinely delivers on custom apps, UI generation, and scaffolding.

 This is not a tradeoff.
 Speed, correctness, and governance are architectural consequences of the same design.

-The three failures of S2 are closed:
+The three structural failures are closed:

 Path-dependent logic → rules live on data, fire on every path, automatically